redconfetti/redconfetti.github.io/_posts/2013-08-30-exploring-bundler-commands.md

 # Bundle Open

-After you have configured your <a href="http://www.rubycoloredglasses.com/2012/11/changing-the-default-text-editor/" target="_blank">default text editor</a>, which could be Vim, Emacs, Textmate, or Sublime, you can use 'bundle open' to quickly open your editor with the root directory for the gems source code loaded.
+After you have configured your [default text editor](/2012/11/changing-the-default-text-editor/), which could be Vim, Emacs, Textmate, or Sublime, you can use 'bundle open' to quickly open your editor with the root directory for the gems source code loaded.

 ``` shell
 $ bundle open rake